Aegis Vaccine Platform: A New Paradigm in Cross Protective Vaccines

 The Aegis Vaccine Platform, discovered and developed by a team of leading veterinary medicine and immunologists, offers a new paradigm in cross protective vaccines.

-PGT owns the exclusive global rights for Aegis, an innovative, patent-pending technology platform initially developed to produce effective and low cost vaccines against viral, bacterial and parasitic diseases in animals using microbial vectors, including both bacteria and yeasts.
-Aegis represents a combination of processes, know-how and genetic sequences that utilizes low-cost recombinant technology for the insertion of bacterial, viral or protozoan genes into microbial vectors that then produce certain desired antigens, the active components of a vaccine.
-These antigens are essentially the same (or “universal”) across a range of pathogen strains, serovars and even species.
+PGT owns the exclusive global rights to develop effective vaccines against viral, bacterial and parasitic diseases in animals using microbial vectors, including both bacteria and yeasts.
+Aegis utilizes low-cost recombinant technology for the insertion of bacterial, viral or protozoan genes into microbial vectors targeting specific antigens that are universal across a range of pathogen strains, serovars and even species of the targeted pathogen.

 The vaccines are manufactured by a low-cost fermentation process and are shelf-stable, making them accessible to livestock producers.

 All inactivated Aegis vaccines are delivered using the Hercules Universal Adjuvant System.